Blesmol/pfscf/docs/faq.md

 	And what do I also have on the roadmap?
 	An auto-updater for such configs!
 	So if people would contribute scenario-specific configs, then other people don't need to update their installation of pfscf every two weeks, but just call the program with some yet-to-be-determined parameter (think of `pfscf update-config`) and you get the latest and greatest scenario-specific config automatically downloaded to your computer.

-??? question "Oh noes!
-I have found a bug!
-I HAVE FOUND A BUG!!1!
-WHAT SHOULD I DO???"

-	First, calm down.
-	Second, please report this to me by opening an [issue](https://github.com/Blesmol/pfscf/issues).
-	If you do so, please provide as many details as possible.
-	What operating system are you running?
-	What did you do (exact command line, input files), what did then happen (exact output)?
-	I will try to find out what can be done about this and try to fix it as soon as possible.

 ??? question "I have this absolutely great idea for a missing feature!
 Can you implement this?"